zznnaa/CSC120-A4/README.md

-# CSC120-A5: Bringing it All Together
+# CSC120-A5: Chugging Along

 ## Outline
-In this assignment, we'll explore Association by building a virtual Train!
+In this assignment, we'll explore **Encapsulation** by building a virtual Train!

 ![A cartoon train with an engine and three passenger cars](https://jcrouser.github.io/CSC120/img/train.png)